What does it take for a physician to become a health information technology entrepreneur?

 Szollosi Healthcare Innovation Program is a charitable endeavor with a mission to use creative thinking and diverse technologies to produce a better healthcare experience for patients, physicians, and others associated with their care.
 Our vision is to develop, test and use innovative solutions within the real world of Northwestern Memorial HealthCare, and then spread these ideas and products across the world.

-Dr. Berkowitz also spent several years as the Chief Medical Officer and EVP of Product Strategy for MDLIVE, one of the nation's largest telehealth medical groups, where he helped grow consult volume by 500%, increased patient satisfaction by 60%, tripled provider satisfaction, created one of the nation's best telehealth quality program, launched a national virtual primary care offering, and raised $50M in working capital.
+Dr. Berkowitz also spent several years as the Chief Medical Officer and EVP of Product Strategy for MDLIVE, one of the nation's largest telehealth medical groups, where he helped lead operations, product and strategy.
+He helped them scale significantly which led to an eventual exit in 2021 to Cigna's Evernorth division.